oneapi-src/level-zero-spec/scripts/tools/PROG.md

 Every Metric Group belongs to a given domain (::${t}_metric_group_properties_t.domain).
 - Each domain represents an exclusive resource used by the Metric Group.
-- It's possible to simultaneously gather data for two different Metric Groups, only if they belong to a different domain.
+- It's possible to simultaneously gather data for two different Metric Groups, only if they belong to a different domain i.e. Metric Groups that can be collected concurrently will have different domain values.

 ${"#"} <a name="enu">Enumeration</a>

+A common tool flow is to enumerate metrics looking for specific Metric Groups and/or Metrics.
+Depending on the metrics required for a specific scenario a tool may choose to run the workload multiple times recording different set of Metric Groups each time.
+Usually care must be taken to ensure run to run stability and result repeatability if metrics from different runs are meant to be used together.

-Available metrics are organized into Metric Groups.
+All available metrics are organized into Metric Groups.
-- Individual Metric Group represents a uniform hardware counter configuration used for measurements.
+- If required, a Metric Group contains a uniform hardware counter configuration used for measurements.
+The programming is not exposed in the API.
 - During data collection, data for the whole Metric Group is gathered.
 - Metric Group names don't have to be unique.
-- List of available Metric Groups and Metrics may be different on different hardwares.
+- List of available Metric Groups and Metrics depends on hardware and driver.

-Each level of the metrics hierarchy (MetricGroups and Metrics) provides all information needed for its identification and usage.
+Each level of the metrics hierarchy (MetricGroups and Metrics) provides all the information needed for its identification and usage.
 - Metric Group properties are accessed through function ::${t}MetricGroupGetProperties, returning
   ::${t}_metric_group_properties_t.